-$\mathbf{I}(i)$ If mailed, including express, overnight and other expedited delivery, a request for mediation or a complaint is deemed filed on the date of its receipt in the Office.] [(ii) A document,] Documents, [other than a request for mediation, a complaint, is] are deemed filed on the date of [its] their postmark or proof of mailing to the Office.
+[(i) If mailed, including express, overnight and other expedited delivery, a request for mediation or a complaint is deemed filed on the date of its receipt in the Office.] [(ii) A document,] Documents, [other than a request for mediation, or a complaint, is] are deemed filed on the date of [its] their postmark or proof of mailing to the Office.
 Parties, including those using franked mail, are responsible for ensuring that any mailed document bears a postmark date or other proof of the actual date of mailing.
 In the absence of a legible postmark a document will be deemed timely filed if it is received by the Office at Adams Building, Room LA 200, 110 Second Street, S.E., Washington, D.C.
 20540-1999, by mail within five (5) days of the expiration of the applicable filing period.

-(3) By FAX [Faxing Documents.]
-Documents transmitted by FAX machine will be deemed filed on the date received at the Office at 202-426-1913, or [, in the case of any document to be filed or submitted to the General Counsel.] on the date received at the Office of the General Counsel at 202-426-1663 if received by 5:00 PM Eastern Time.
+(3) By FAX [Faxing Documents].
+Documents transmitted by FAX machine will be deemed filed on the date received at the Office at 202-426-1913, or [, in the case of any document to be filed or submitted to the General Counsel,] on the date received at the Office of the General Counsel at 202-426-1663 if received by 5:00 PM Eastern Time.
 Faxed documents received after 5:00 PM Eastern Time will be deemed filed the following business day.
 A FAX filing will be timely only if the document is received no later than 5:00 PM Eastern Time on the last day of the applicable filing period.
 Any party using a FAX machine to file a document bears the responsibility for ensuring both that the document is timely and accurately transmitted and confirming that the Office has received a facsimile of the document.
-The party or individual filing the document may rely on its FAX status report sheet to show that it filed the document in a timely manner, provided that the status report indicates the date of the FAX, the receiver's FAX number, the number of pages included in the FAX, and that transmission was completed.]
-The time displayed as received by the Office on its FAX status report will be used to show the time that the document was filed.
+[The party or individual filing the document may rely on its FAX status report sheet to show that it filed the document in a timely manner, provided that the status report indicates the date of the FAX, the receiver's FAX number, the number of pages included in the FAX, and that transmission was completed.
+J The time displayed as received by the Office on its FAX status report will be used to show the time that the document was filed.
 When the Office serves a document by FAX, the time displayed as sent by the Office on its FAX status report will be used to show the time that the document was served.
 A FAX filing cannot exceed 75 pages, inclusive of table of contents, table of authorities, and attachments.
-Attachments exceeding 75 pages must be submitted to the the Office, rather than the date the attachments, were received in the Office.
-(4) By Electronic Mail.
-Documents transmitted electronically will be deemed filed on the date received at the Office at oocefile@compliance.gov, or on the date received at the Office of the General Counsel at OSH@compliance.gov if received by 5:00 PM Eastern Time.
-Documents received electronically after 5:00 PM Eastern Time will be deemed filed the following business day.
-An electronic filing will be timely only if the document is received no later than 5:00 PM Eastern Time on the last day of the applicable filing period.
-Any party filing a document electronically bears the responsibility for ensuring both that the document is timely and accurately transmitted and for confirming that the Office has received the document.
-The time displayed as received or sent by the Office will be based on the document's timestamp information and used to show the time that the document was filed or served.
+Attachments exceeding 75 pages must be submitted to the Office in person or by electronic delivery.
+The date of filing will be determined by the date the brief, motion, response, or supporting memorandum is received in the Office, rather than the date the attachments, were received in the Office.